cwd-nial/terraform-tryout/README.md

 # terraform-tryout

-A quick tryout to make terraform create resources locally using localstack.
+A quick tryout to make terraform create resources locally using localstack:
+This script will create an S3 bucket as a proof of concept

 Requirement are:
 ----------------